mutexlocker/NASChain/README.md

   - If only two miners' results are consistent with each other and meet the validation criteria, those two miners receive points, and the third does not.
   - If all three miners disagree (i.e., their results do not meet the validation criteria), no points are awarded, and the job batch is rejected by the system (referred to as "GenoMaster").

-### Total Number of Jobs Finished in a generation(level 2)(Todo:Fix this)
+### Level 2: Total Number of Jobs Finished

 - The total contribution of a user is also evaluated based on the total number of jobs they have completed, fostering not only accuracy and consensus but also productivity.

-### Scoring System

-#### Level 1: Agreement-Based Scoring

-- Users receive points for each job where their response is part of a consensus within the batch.
-The system evaluates and assigns points based on pairwise agreements.

-#### Level 2: Productivity-Based Scoring

-- Users are additionally scored based on the total number of jobs they have completed.
-This encourages not only quality in terms of agreement but also quantity, enhancing overall productivity.
+The total number of jobs finished can have a direct relationship with the type of GPU used by the miner.
+Faster GPUs will not only finish their own jobs faster but also have the chance to take over jobs from slower miners, resulting in better rewards for them.

 > **The results submitted by miners are expected to show agreement unless there has been tampering with the mining code, especially regarding training parameters such as weight initialization seed, number of training epochs, or batch size.
 The three-batch agreement system is designed to ensure that all miners use exactly the configuration dictated by the GenoMaster, to ensure that the results returned are reliable and correct.**